bryantson/universal-simulcasting/README.md

 ![App Interface](./images/coverOverview.jpg)

+Azure Media Service integration is still left to be desired.

 ## Overview

 The vision for this **Universal Simulcating Platform** will present an user with an interface where a **streamer** can click a button to stream to multiple live stream endpoints, which can be Youtube, Facebook, Twitch, Vimeo, etc.